venkatperi/webpkr/README.md

 # webpkr
-The missing JavaScript DSL for `webpack` configurations.
-So instead of writing this:
+The missing JavaScript DSL for configuring `webpack`.

+Instead of writing this:

 ```javascript
 {